xxxnell/flex/README.md

 // get probability for interval [0.0, 1.0]
 println("result: " + utdSketch.probability(0.0, 1.0))
-println("expected: " + NumericDist.normal(0.0, 1.0).probability(0.0, 1.0))
+println("expected: " + underlying.probability(0.0, 1.0))
 // result: Some(0.39797574440771055)
 // expected: Some(0.34134474606854304)
 ```

-Here is a result for a bimodal probabability density function consisting of two standard normal distributions centered at -2 and 2.
+Here is an experimental result for a bimodal probabability density function consisting of two standard normal distributions centered at -2 and 2.

 ![animated bimodal](./flip-docs/resources/experiments/basic-bimodal-histo.gif)

-In this figure, the dashed orange line is the expected underlying probability distribution, and the blue bar is the probability distribution which `Sketch` estimated. `Sketch` assumes an initial bin with a uniform width, and estimates the first optimal bin at the update count of 50.
+In this figure, the dashed orange line is the expected underlying probability distribution, and the blue bar is the probability distribution which `Sketch` estimates. `Sketch` assumes an initial bin with a uniform width, and estimates the first optimal bin at the update count of 50.
 Then `Sketch` estimates new bins every 100 data updates, for example, 50, 150, 250, and so on.

 Sketch also adapts well to any type of concept drift.
-Here is a experimental result under the situation where the distribution that `Sketch` should estimate is gradually changing over time.
-The underlying distribution starts to change when the update count is 300 and moves by +0.01 per update count. `Sketch` is predicting this moving distribution well including some lag.
+Here is an experimental result under the situation where the distribution that `Sketch` should estimate is gradually changing over time.
+The underlying distribution starts to change when the update count is 300 and moves by +0.01 per update count. `Sketch` is predicting this moving distribution well, although ther is some lag.
+And this lag can be reduced by adjusting the sensitivity to new data.

 ![animated gradual concept drift](./flip-docs/resources/experiments/gradual-cd-normal-histo.gif)

 In all of these experiments, I did not give any prior knowledge to predict the underlying distirbution well.
-It just works.
+It works well with the default configuration.
 For more example, see the [experiment](./flip-docs/experiment.md) document.

 ## Contributing

 Contributions are always welcome.
 Any kind of contribution, such as writing a unit test, documentation, bug fix, or implementing [the algorithm of `Sketch`](./flip-docs/algorithm.md) in another language, is helpful.
 If you need some help, please contact me via [email](mailto:xxxxxnell@gmail.com) or [twitter](https://twitter.com/xxxnell).

 Fo more detail, see the [contributing](./CONTRIBUTING.md) document.

 ## License